 Probate is the legal process of transferring your assets into the names of your beneficiaries.
 This can be a long and costly process.
 In the meantime, your family is without the benefit of your assets, which can lead to problems such as bills not being paid on time, etc.

 So, what can you do to really protect your family?
-Below is a summary, but call no for a free consultation with Attorney Jessica Mishali, at the Law Offices of Stephen J. Press, for a free consultation.The solution is to establish a revocable living trust.
+Below is a summary, but call now for a free consultation with Attorney Jessica Mishali, at the Law Offices of Stephen J. Press.The solution is to establish a revocable living trust.

 A revocable living trust is a legal entity which holds ownership of assets for the benefit of the named individuals (the beneficiaries).
 The person creating the trust (you) is called the trust maker or the grantor.
 The person administering the trust (also you) is called the trustee.
 When the trust is created, your assets are transferred into the trust and you, as trustee, can administer the assets for your own benefit, during your lifetime.
 Upon your passing, a successor trustee (appointed by you), steps into your shoes to administer the assets for the beneficiaries.
 And, just like a will, you can make changes to the trust at any time.